Your pup can enjoy and benefit from a raw turkey neck at Thanksgiving!

-This article is about what makes poultry necks such as turkey or chicken necks so beneficial to our dogs’ health.
+This article is about what makes raw turkey or chicken necks so beneficial to our dogs’ health.

 Can dogs eat turkey necks?
 Yes, if they’re raw!

-- Contain the calcium & phosphorus necessary for healthy bones and strong muscles
+- Contain calcium & phosphorus for healthy bones and strong muscles

 - Exercise the jaws